structured-query-language/structured-query-language.github.io/ASOF-and-MATCH_CONDITION-join.md

 | TSLA   | 9.44        | 60.00            | 2024-02-02 15:23:12.587 | 2024-02-02 15:23:07.893 | 566.4000 |

-It essentially executes a function defined by looking up nearby values in the prices table.
+It essentially executes a function defined by looking up nearby values in the `stock_prices` table.